 Are Indoor Gatherings Safe If Guests Practice Social Distancing?

-Indoor gatherings can get a little more tricky when it comes to protecting yourself against COVID-19.
-Air is circulated within a smaller space and you don't know how well everything indoors has been sanitized.
+With the weather cooling down, many holiday gatherings will likely be taking place indoors, which can get a little more tricky when it comes to protecting yourself against COVID-19.
+When indoors, air is circulated within a smaller space and you don't know how well everything indoors has been sanitized.
 While it's hard to determine just how safe or unsafe indoor gatherings are, you can always assess a situation and see how you feel accordingly.

 "We're not able to quantify any particular environment or thing and say, 'Oh, this is 50% more safe than that' ... partly because the virus is so new," Dr. Caudle says.
 "What we know is that outside is safer than inside."